Frequently Asked Questions

 The name on your photo ID should be the same name that you used to register to vote.
 You do not need to show a photo ID that includes a gender marker.

-If you don’t have photo ID, feel worried about using an existing form of photo ID which has a gender marker, or aren’t sure if you still look like the photo on your ID, you can apply for a Voter Authority Certificate https://www.gov.uk/apply-for-photo-id-voter-authority-certificate.
+If you don’t have photo ID, feel worried about using an existing form of photo ID which has a gender marker, or aren’t sure if you still look like the photo on your ID, you can apply for a free Voter Authority Certificate at https://www.gov.uk/apply-for-photo-id-voter-authority-certificate.
 A Voter Authority Certificate does not have a gender marker.

 Free Voter Authority Certificate